plasmaster09/multipurpose-data-storage/README.md

 ```
 > You might be wondering why we aren't using external stylesheets or JS scripts, .
 We'll refactor and move it later; for now, its easier keeping everything related to one page in one file.

+## Optional: Publishing your prototypes

+Althoug prototypes aren't a fully working webapp yet, you can publish them for fun!

-You can use Github Pages to host your prototypes as a static site, if you wish.
+You can use [Github Pages](https://pages.github.com/) to easily publish any Github repository as a simple website.

+This creates a *static web server* that handles requests for your files.

+In the next lesson, we'll discuss what a web server does and build our own.